WHAT IS HERPES?

 HOW COMMON IS HERPES?

 Herpes is very common!
-At least 1 in 8 sexually active Australian adults have HSV 2 and at least 7 out of 10 Australians have HSV 1.
+At least 1 in 8 sexually active Australian adults have HSV 2 and around 8 out of 10 Australians have HSV 1.

 HOW DO YOU GET HERPES?